Friskky1/jet-docs/docs/faq.md

 You might be required to clear your cache and restart the server to recache the database.
 Additionally, remember to only edit files when the server is turned off, otherwise, changes will likely not be retained.

 ## 9. How do I install mods?
 You can usually install mods by extracting them into your `[server]/user/mods` folder.
-After extracting your corresponding mod into its folder, usually said folder should contain some form of readme, or a configuration file.
+After extracting your corresponding mod into its folder, usually said folder should contain some form of README, or a configuration file.
+Check these out for extra information on how to use the mod you've downloaded.

 You should be aware that mods not made for the version of JET you are using will most likely not function properly, if at all.

 ## 10. I installed a mod and now my server stopped working!
 You likely installed a mod that is not compatible with your version of the server.